James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 }
 ```

 This looks good at first glance, we take in an error, check it’s types and if it matches what we want we return it, otherwise we return an empty list.
-However there is an error here, if `error` is passed as `null` it will fail the first `if` statement but pass the later (because of course `typeof null === ‘object` ….).
+However there is an bug here, if `error` is passed as `null` it will fail the first `if` statement but pass the later.

+> because of course `typeof null === 'object'` ….

 Obviously that is not what we want.
-Luckily Typescript (Static Typing) will help us catch this error.
+Luckily Static Typing will catch this error.
 Let’s start by writing the types (something you should always do first).

 ```ts
 type ErrorMessage = string;